I am an American, can I go to Cuba legally?

 Will my cell phone work in Cuba?
 What about internet access?

-Internet service is also very limited but has expanded greatly in the past two years.
+Internet service is also very limited but has expanded greatly in the past few years.
 Whenever you see groups of people gathered in one location and staring at their phones, you can bet there is WiFi.
 Often this is in town parks, and sometimes in hotel lobbies.
-You have to buy an Internet card to access WiFi.
+Some of the Casa Particulares and hotels do have free internet access.
+Others have WiFi, but connecting to the internet is not free.
+In this case, you also need to have an Internet card.
 Your Cuban guide will help you purchase these if you so desire.

 If there is an emergency, our guides are equipped to communicate using phones and internet as needed.

-We are very sensitive to the idea that we don't want to contribute to a culture where children see tourists and immediately think "I'll go ask for candy or a pen."
+Gifting Responsibly: We are very sensitive to the idea that we don't want to contribute to a culture where children see tourists and immediately think "I'll go ask for candy or a pen."
 Or where adults view tourists as if they are a vending machine.
 Our goal is to provide meaningful interaction with people and establish genuine relations across a diverse world.
+That said, iit is certainly appropriate to bring gifts.
+If you want to give these to people you meet along the way, in the manner in which you might give a token of appreciation to a friend.
+However, the giving needs to be done in a sensitive way and after some sort of relationship is established between you and the local people you are meeting.
+Our guides can also help facilitate this giving.

-Along the way you'll meet many musicians and they always have tip baskets set up.
-We encourage you to contribute to those, but you might also think about bringing guitar or bass strings, or saxaphone reeds.
+Musicians: Along the way you'll meet many musicians and they always have tip baskets set up.
+We encourage you to contribute to those, but you might also think about bringing guitar or bass strings, or saxophone reeds.

 Should I have a VPN on my phone or laptop?